LincolnCB/rev-d-shim-snickerdoodle-linux/Documentation/media/uapi/v4l/colorspaces-details.rst

 170M/BT.601.
 The Y'CbCr quantization is limited range.

-.. _col-adobergb:
+.. _col-oprgb:

-Colorspace Adobe RGB (V4L2_COLORSPACE_ADOBERGB)
+Colorspace opRGB (V4L2_COLORSPACE_OPRGB)
 ===============================================

-The :ref:`adobergb` standard defines the colorspace used by computer graphics that use the AdobeRGB colorspace.
-This is also known as the :ref:`oprgb` standard.
-The default transfer function is ``V4L2_XFER_FUNC_ADOBERGB``.
+The :ref:`oprgb` standard defines the colorspace used by computer graphics that use the opRGB colorspace.
+The default transfer function is ``V4L2_XFER_FUNC_OPRGB``.
 The default Y'CbCr encoding is ``V4L2_YCBCR_ENC_601``.
 The default Y'CbCr quantization is limited range.